criphood/rsschool-cv/cv.md

 ***

 ### Code Example:
-One of the hardests tasks from Stage0: "You have to implement a base converter, which converts positive integers between arbitrary bases / alphabets".
+One of the hardests tasks from Stage0: *"You have to implement a base converter, which converts positive integers between arbitrary bases / alphabets"*.

     function convert(input, source, target) {
         const reverseInput = input.split('').reverse().join('');